Pravyn-P/terraform-my/session-3/README.md

 variables.tf is to declare variables.
 You can also provide default values from here, but it is not recommended.

-terraform.tfvars to provide default values to variables
+terraform.tfvars to provide default values to variables.
+It also overrides the default values mentioned in variables.tf file.